ctrlaltcoop/taz-echtzeitanalyse/README.md

 This is a real time analytics tool for managing the taz website.
 It is meant for internal usage by the taz website editorial team.

+## Structure

+tazboard's backend is written in `django` and the frontend in `vue.js`.
+`frontend` contains the frontend of the project, while the backend app is located in the `tazboard` folder.

 ## Project setup